Skip to main content

 Host: api.example.com

-2. Payment required The server responds with 402 Payment Required and includes payment requirements in the response body:
+The server returns 402 Payment Required with the enriched requirements in the response body:

 {